liuliu/ccv/doc/scd.md

 What about the speed?
 ---------------------

-One reason why BBF implementation, despite its rather unimpressive performance, still provided in ccv is its speed.
+One reason why BBF implementation, despite its rather unimpressive accuracy, still provided in ccv is its speed.
 At the longest time, BBF implementation or more accurately, its derivative is the only one that can run semi-real time on modern JavaScript engines.
 Although there is no plan to port SCD implemenation